RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 Please note: **Revisions of Weekly Practice or Problem Sets marked "X" cost one token** (see below).

+Also please note that **I do not typically look over student work before it is submitted**.
+Requests to l

 **Tokens:** Each student starts the semester with 5 **tokens**, which can be used to purchase exceptions to the course rules.
 The token "menu" is below.
 To spend a token, go to the *Token Spending* form (found in the in the *Submit a Form* area on Blackboard), fill it out, and submit it.
 Once the form is submitted, the item you purchased is yours; you do not need permission or confirmation.
 Everything listed here costs 1 token: